-The accompanying consolidated financial statements are intended only to present the consolidated financial position, financial performance and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
-The standards, procedures and practices to audit such consolidated financial statements are those generally applied in the Republic of China.
+The accompanying independent financial statements are intended only to present the independent financial position, financial performance and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The standards, procedures and practices to audit such independent financial statements are those generally applied in the Republic of China.

-For the convenience of readers, the independent auditors' report and the accompanying consolidated financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
-If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and consolidated financial statements shall prevail.
+For the convenience of readers, the independent auditors' report and the accompanying independent financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
+If there is any conflict between the English version and the original Chinese version or any difference in the interpretation of the two versions, the Chinese-language independent auditors' report and independent financial statements shall prevail.

 GREAT CHINA METAL IND.
-CO., LTD BALANCE SHEETS DECEMBER 31, 2021 AND 2020
+CO., LTD BALANCE SHEETS DECEMBER 31, 2022 AND 2021